eritbh/new-reddit-comment-faces/README.md

 # New Reddit comment faces

-A browser extension that renders /r/anime's comment faces on new Reddit.
+A browser extension that renders comment faces, spoiler codes, and other old Reddit CSS hacks on new Reddit.

 ## Building